Miles for Migraine Cleveland 2019 Results

 It feels good, to do good, and we all can do it!

 Shout out to my favorite nurse.
-She was there representing my neurologist’s office and is my go to person with migraine.
+She was there representing my neurologist’s office and is my go-to person with migraine.
 I hope you all find someone who supports you like Karen.
 I have gone to her for over 10 years now and she has seen me cry and desperate many times.
 She has never given up on me and is always searching for answers.

-Check out some of our past races:
+Check past races: